 OFX files should be created differently for different software (Microsoft Money for Us, non-US, old Microsoft Money 99, 2000, and also other software like Sage).

 QIF format supported by Xero.
-Make sure to use expected date format (based on your country settings).
-When you use 2QIF converter, select QIF target as "MS Money or other" and set expected output date format
+Make sure to use the expected date format (based on your country settings).
+When you use 2QIF converter, select QIF target as "MS Money or other" and set the expected output date format:

 QIF import somewhat better when using “Recover accounts” instead of “Downloaded statements”.

 QBO and QFX files are extended OFX files.
 As MS Money follows the OFX specification, it should import QBO and QFX files as OFX files.
 To import a QFX or QBO file, try the following in MS Money: